xenophon61/Lenovo-ThinkCentre-M700-OSX-Sonoma-on-Skylake/README.md

 ## Credits:
 - the usual (Apple, the Opencore team, myriads of individual users)
 - Dortania on how to unlock CFG: https://dortania.github.io/OpenCore-Post-Install/misc/msr-lock.html#turning-off-cfg-lock-manually
-- this post applies to the HD 630, but was used as reference (https://www.insanelymac.com/forum/topic/355419-90-solved-hibernatemode-25-successfully-working-on-intel-hd-630-igpu-but-glitch-issues-on-first-wake-screen/)https://www.insanelymac.com/forum/topic/355419-90-solved-hibernatemode-25-successfully-working-on-intel-hd-630-igpu-but-glitch-issues-on-first-wake-screen/
+- this post applies to the HD 630, but was used as a template for the HD 530 on the ThinkCentre; genious approach! (https://www.insanelymac.com/forum/topic/355419-90-solved-hibernatemode-25-successfully-working-on-intel-hd-630-igpu-but-glitch-issues-on-first-wake-screen/)https://www.insanelymac.com/forum/topic/355419-90-solved-hibernatemode-25-successfully-working-on-intel-hd-630-igpu-but-glitch-issues-on-first-wake-screen/
 - https://github.com/jkbuha/XPS-9500-IceLake-OpenCore
 - https://github.com/jkbuha/XPS-9500-IceLake-OpenCore/commit/705f534991a6458cc23eaea02799413531471470